imagineLife/big-site/content/mongo/with-docker/container-walkthrough.md

 See the [Mongo Docs](https://docs.mongodb.com/manual/reference/built-in-roles/#mongodb-authrole-userAdmin) for the permissions that this role is given!

-## Building Custom Roles
+### Building Custom Roles

-Custom roles can be built for more fine-tuned use cases. particularly scoped to specific db instances.
+Custom roles can be built for more fine-tuned use cases, scoped particularly to specific db instances.

-### A Business Analytics Role
+#### A Business Analytics Role

 Perhaps an application is built to provide business analytics to internal stakeholders.
 A role can be built specifically for this use-case, with limited read-only type permissions on specific database(s).